¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Measuring Success: The Post-Install Checklist

-1. The Sidewalk Test: Walk 50 feet away from your store.
-Is the merchandise clearly visible, or are the lights the only thing you see?
-Adjust the angle of the tubes or the negative space if necessary.
+1. The Sidewalk Test: Walk 50 feet away.
+Is the merchandise clearly visible, or are the lights overwhelming the products?
+Adjust the negative space if the display feels too "busy."

-2. The Glare Audit: Check the window from the outside at different times of the day.
-If the sun hits the glass and creates a "mirror" effect, you may need to move the hexagons closer to the glass to "punch through" the exterior reflections.
+2. The Glare Audit: View the window at different times of day.
+If exterior reflections are high, moving the hexagons closer to the glass can help the light "punch through" the mirror effect.

-3. Foot Traffic Tracking: Compare your "Walk-in" counts for the 30 days before and after the install.
-Most retailers see an immediate 10-15% lift in curiosity-driven entries.
+3. Foot Traffic Tracking: Compare your "Walk-in" counts for 30 days before and after the install.
+While results vary by industry and location, many retailers observe a measurable lift in curiosity-driven entries.

 Frequently Asked Questions

 Can I dim these lights for evening ambiance?
-Yes, but you must ensure you are using a dimmable kit.
-Standard kits may flicker if used with a wall dimmer.
-Dimmable versions often allow you to cycle through brightness levels (100%, 50%, 10%) by quickly toggling the power switch.
+Yes, provided you use a dimmable-rated power supply.
+Standard kits may flicker if used with a traditional wall dimmer.
+Always verify the kit's compatibility before installation.

-How do I clean the tubes in a dusty window?
-Because they are made of high-quality PC material, a simple microfiber cloth with a non-ammonia cleaner is sufficient.
-Avoid harsh chemicals that can degrade the plastic over time.
+How do I clean the tubes?
+Use a microfiber cloth with a non-ammonia cleaner.
+Avoid harsh chemicals that can degrade the polycarbonate plastic over time.

 What happens if one tube fails?
-Modular systems are designed for easy maintenance.
-Because of the plug-and-play connectors, you can swap a single tube in under 60 seconds without dismantling the entire grid.
+Modular systems allow for simple maintenance.
+Because of the plug-and-play connectors, you can typically swap a single tube in under a minute without dismantling the entire grid.

 Disclaimer: This article is for informational purposes only.
 Electrical installations in commercial buildings must comply with local building codes and the National Electrical Code (NEC).
-Always consult with a licensed electrician for wiring and circuit load assessments to ensure safety and insurance compliance.
+Always consult with a licensed electrician for wiring, grounding, and circuit load assessments to ensure safety and insurance compliance.

 Sources